webdigga/anttzchiro/src/articles/what-is-chiropractic.md

 ---
 <img src="/_includes/static/img/touching-patient-back.webp" alt="Touching patients back" title="Touching patients back" class="Left" width="600px" height="450px" loading="lazy"/>

-With continued research during the last 20-30 years, a more complete explanation of what happens when spinal bones lose their normal motion or position has become known as the vertebral subluxation complex.

-The five components of the vertebral subluxation complex explain some of the implications, both local and peripheral to the spine, when spinal bones misalign and interfere with proper nerve conduction.
+Chiropractors assess and address areas of the spine that may not be moving as they should, using evidence-informed approaches tailored to each patient.

+While the chiropractic vertebral subluxation complex is an historical concept and remains a theoretical model, some chiropractors use it to describe changes in spinal joint function and their potential effects.
+However, there is no clinical research evidence that supports claims that vertebral subluxation causes disease.

 ## Subluxation and Chiropractic Treatment

-Chiropractic is different from medicine in many ways.
-Most profoundly, Chiropractic care does NOT treat disease, conditions or symptoms.
-That's the practice of medicine.

-Instead, the intent of Chiropractic care is to revive an individual's self-healing ability by locating and reducing vertebral subluxation.
-This unique approach to better health has been helping millions of people for more than a century, without the use of drugs or surgery.
+Chiropractic care takes a different approach from traditional medical treatment.
+Rather than focusing on treating specific diseases or conditions, chiropractic aims to support the body’s natural function by improving joint mobility and nervous system function.

+Chiropractors use manual techniques, including spinal adjustments, to help restore movement in the spine and other joints.
+This approach is patient-centred and evidence-informed, focusing on overall wellbeing and functional improvement without the use of drugs or surgery.

 ## Chiropractic Care

 **Our Chiropractors** focus on your nervous system.
 This system controls everything in the body.
-When there is no interference with the nervous system, you will work at your highest level.
-Though most people come in for problems such as pain, we improve your nervous system so that your symptoms can clear up.
+When there is no interference with the nervous system, your body is able to function at a higher level.
+Though most people come in for problems such as pain, we support your nervous system so that your symptoms may improve.

 The benefits you can experience from Chiropractic include more energy, improved balance, better sleep, increased concentration and reduced stiffness, amongst others.
-The sky's the limit when your body has a better overall function!

 ## Our Holistic Philosophy

 There are three phases of care in our clinic.
 The first is called relief care, which is when we focus on relieving your pain.
 The next is stabilisation, which includes strengthening weakened areas of your body.
 The goal is to get you to the final phase called vitalistic care.
-During this stage, you'll come in for brief periodic checkups to ensure there is no interference in your nervous system.
+During this stage, you'll come in for brief periodic checkups to help ensure your nervous system is functioning at its best.

 ## About

-The third largest healthcare profession in the world- Chiropractic is a safe and effective affordable approach to treatment that utilises the body's innate ability to heal itself.
-A primary approach of Chiropractic care includes specific spinal adjustments that have a direct impact on the nervous system, improving overall health and performance.
+The third largest healthcare profession in the world, Chiropractic is a safe and effective affordable approach to treatment that utilises the body's innate ability to heal itself.
+A primary approach of Chiropractic care includes specific spinal adjustments that may affect the nervous system and contribute to improved overall health and performance.

-The causes of spinal subluxations include accidents, injuries, as well as common daily tasks such as sitting at a desk or repetitive bending and lifting with poor posture.
-Stress and chemical stress is also a cause or contributing factor.

-Subluxation has a detrimental effect on muscle and brain function and human health.
-Having your spine adjusted by a Chiropractor will improve these.
+Chiropractors may discuss potential contributing factors such as poor posture, injuries, or daily stress that might influence spinal joint function.
+However, claims that vertebral subluxations cause disease are not supported by clinical research.

 Across the US and Canada, Chiropractors are commonly established in hospitals.
 Successful organisations such as Facebook and Google retain Chiropractors on staff for the benefit of their employees.